Pomax/are-we-flying/docs/index.md

       5;
     data.VERTICAL_SPEED = lerp(0.15, data.VERTICAL_SPEED, newVS);

+    // With that, we can update our altitude: const { alt } = converted;
+    const newAltitude = alt + data.VERTICAL_SPEED * interval;
+    this.setAltitude(newAltitude, lat, long);

-    // Then update our current speed, based on the throttle lever,
+    // Then we update our current speed, based on the throttle lever,
     // with a loss (or gain) offset based on the current vertical
     // speed, so the autothrottle/targetVS code has something to
     // work with.